izulin/uwrbigdata/README.md

-# Algorithms for Big Data course at University of Wrocław, Institute of Computer Science
+# Algorithms for Big Data course at University of Wrocław